camunda/camunda-docs/docs/components/best-practices/modeling/choosing-the-dmn-hit-policy.md

 :::

-## Understanding DMN Hit Policy Use Cases
+## Understanding DMN hit policy use cases

 Most situations can be addressed by using different hit policies.
 In that case, the hit policy will have an effect on the readability and maintainability of the table.
 Often it is worth trying different varieties until you have a feel for what will work best.
 In practice, we often use the free https://camunda.org/dmn/simulator/[Online Simulator] to play around with various alternatives.

-### Unique: Granting Categories of Customers a Specified Discount
+### Unique: granting categories of customers a specified discount

 Hit policy "*Unique*" will typically make it easy to build a decision table which make sure that your rules are "complete" - in the sense that the rules do not just not overlap but cover all possible input values - so that you do not "forget" anything.